Singapore, Cambodia sign MOUs in healthcare, vocational training

 The renewal will include a broader range of training, including intensive care nursing, intensive care medicine and clinical quality for another three years.

-Speaking on the sidelines of the signing ceremony, Dr Chua Wei Chong, consultant trauma surgeon for TTSH said: "By sharing with our counterparts, we also managed to learn from them, and the exposure to some of the patients here have given us a good exposure to cases that we don't see in Singapore."
+Speaking on the sidelines of the signing ceremony, Dr Chua Wei Chong, consultant trauma surgeon for TTSH, said: "By sharing with our counterparts, we also managed to learn from them, and the exposure to some of the patients here has given us a good exposure to cases that we don't see in Singapore."

-This is the second MOU ITE Education Services has signed with its Cambodian counterparts.
+This is the second MOU ITEES has signed with its Cambodian counterparts.
 The first was signed in 2010 running through to 2014, and covered the education of industry and government leaders.

 Temasek Foundation International (TFI) will provide a one-time training grant for the MOU signed between ITEES and MOLVT of up to S$453,490, with the Cambodian ministry co-funding the remaining costs.